NightflyerX/dungeon-playground/README.md

       {COUNT(char.special_tokens[fire token])}d4
     in the damage_formula.
     Now, when there is a new player round the target player gets a special token and every round he recieves 1d4 damage for each of these tokens.

+Note: If you chose the on_made_damage-Event then you also have access to the "DAMAGE" keyword for your formula, where the value of the already dealt damage is stored.